The Prize Fighter Inferno: Other songs

-On May 25, 2008, a song titled "From China With Love" was posted on the official MySpace along with a short blog entry explaining that Claudio Sanchez now wasn't sure that leaving it off My Brother's Blood Machine was the best idea, and that it was being released online to tide fans over until the next album, which the reader is assured is in the works.
+On May 25, 2008, a song titled "From China With Love" was posted on the official MySpace along with a short blog entry explaining that Claudio Sanchez was not sure that leaving it off My Brother's Blood Machine was the best idea, and that it was being released online to tide fans over until the next album, which the reader is assured is in the works.

 Live performances

-On December 5, 2008, Claudio performed a solo acoustic show during Coheed and Cambria's Neverender shows in London, UK.
-The performance of In Keeping Secrets of Silent Earth: 3 was cancelled on December 2 due to a power cut, and was moved to December 5, with Claudio as the support to make up for the delay.
-Claudio played three cover songs, two Prize Fighter Inferno songs, and a new song he had written a few days before.
-Claudio gave information on the new song, titled "The Echomaker," saying that it was a demo for a project he and his wife were working on, a musical called "Rosie Barbara and the Family Massacre."
-The title of the song came from the book of the same name that Claudio's wife was reading at the time, which he felt fit with the subject of the story.
+On December 5, 2008, Claudio Sanchez performed a solo acoustic show during Coheed and Cambria's Neverender shows in London, UK.
+The performance of In Keeping Secrets of Silent Earth: 3 was cancelled on December 2 due to a power cut, and was moved to December 5, with Sanchez as the support to make up for the delay.
+Sanchez played three cover songs, two Prize Fighter Inferno songs, and a new song he had written a few days before.
+Sanchez gave information on the new song, titled "The Echomaker," saying that it was a demo for a project he and his wife were working on, a musical called "Rosie Barbara and the Family Massacre."
+The title of the song came from the book of the same name that Sanchez's wife was reading at the time, which he felt fit with the subject of the story.
 The setlist of that night was as follows: